Skip to main content

 Bodyweight protocols produce 80-90 percent of free-weight outcomes in matched-effort studies.
 The honest evidence, the five-pattern template, and three travel-tested circuits.

-Peer-reviewed evidence on bodyweight vs free-weight training: Schoenfeld 2017 meta-analysis, Mannarino 2018, Kotarsky 2018 push-up training, Morton 20
+Evidence-based analysis of bodyweight vs free-weight training: Schoenfeld 2017 meta-analysis, Kotarsky 2018 push-up training, Morton 20

 The 60-second version